-MK Community Foundation is pleased to announce our new Arts Bursary, delivered in partnership with Milton Keynes Council.
+MK Community Foundation is pleased to announce the second round of their Arts Bursary, delivered in partnership with Milton Keynes Council.
 Applications are open to individual artistic practitioners in Milton Keynes, practicing any form of art.
-Each of the 6 £500 bursary is intended to help individuals to make new developments in their creative practice and help them to achieve excellence in their future work.
+Each bursary is intended to help individuals to make new developments in their creative practice and help them to achieve excellence in their future work.

 Please read the aims, eligibility criteria, and scoring below.

 “To support Milton Keynes based artists, who are showing the potential for excellence, in the next step in the development of their creative practice where support will help them develop their practice, grow their capacity, skills, and ambition, to deliver new work of significance in future.”

 - Be living in the Unitary Authority Area of Milton Keynes, and have been living in the Unitary Authority Area of Milton Keynes for at least 3 years

 - Be an artistic practitioner of any art form